swiftlang/swift-evolution/proposals/NNNN-global-actor-isolated-types-usability.md

 }
 ```

+This is not a useful combination: such a function can only be used if the current context is isolated to the global actor, and in that case the global actor annotation is unnecessary because *all* non-`Sendable` functions will run with global actor isolation.
 It would be better for a global actor attribute to always imply `@Sendable`.

 Because a globally-isolated closure cannot be called concurrently, it's safe for it to capture non-`Sendable` values even if it's implicitly `@Sendable`.
 Such values just need to be transferred to the global actor's region (if they aren't there already).
 The same logic also applies to closures that are isolated to a specific actor reference, although it isn't currently possible to write such a closure in a context that isn't isolated to that actor.